 Although projects have been built the same way for decades, project-based companies are starting to recognize the need to demand more from their business systems.
-Forrester’s most recent Now Tech: Project Business Automation report validates the approach to transforming project-based companies with Project Business Automation (PBA).
-PBA is an integrated business system that supports all project business processes and connects them seamlessly in real time.
+PBA is an integrated project business system that supports all project business processes and connects them seamlessly in real time.

 While project-based companies seeking new solutions may consider Dynamics 365 Project Operations (D365PO) as part of their solution evaluation process, it’s important to understand its functionalities and capabilities before making any big decisions.

 [This is the second blog in a series that provides a comprehensive high-level overview of the project business functionality found in D365PO and Adeaca PBA.
 See the first article here.
 This blog compares the Project Modeling functionality between the two solutions.]

 Project Modeling or anything remotely similar has never been done before Adeaca Project Modeling.
 Therefore, you will not find Project Modeling in D365PO.
 However, Adeaca offers the very first Project Modeler as part of its Project Business Automation platform for Dynamics 365.

 Download this Quick Guide: Microsoft Dynamics 365 Project Operations vs Adeaca Project Business Automation to gain a detailed understanding of the capabilities of both systems.

 An entirely new approach to the sales and initiation phase of a project, Project Modeling allows you to develop more accurate project plans in less time, accelerate the sales process, and ultimately, drive better outcomes for your customers.